jashkenas/coffeescript/TAME.md

 ```
 In the first example, recall, you call `cb()` explicitly.
 In this
 example, because the callback is named `autocb`, it's fired
-automatically when the tamed function returns.
+automatically when the iced function returns.

 If your callback needs to fulfill with a value, then you can pass
 that value via `return`.
 Consider the following function, that waits